Chicago/open311-api-docs/README.md

 # Open311 API Documentation

 Currently in beta.
 This documentation is replacing the API documentation currently located at the city's [developer's site](http://dev.cityofchicago.org).
 This repository is being developed alongside the new City of Chicago developer website ([repo](https://github.com/Chicago/dev.cityofchicago.org)).
-Contents from this site will be in dev.cityofchicago.org/docs/open311/.
+Contents from the `master` branch will be in dev.cityofchicago.org/docs/open311/.

 ## License